 - Select and align with a cybersecurity and compliance standard.
-Even if the current budget only allows partial compliance, it means that any pending tasks can be worked on as additional budgets become available.
+Even if the current budget only allows partial compliance, any pending tasks can be worked on as additional budgets become available.

-- Ensure that operations have a reliable backup and recovery strategy in case data is lost or corrupted.
+- Ensure that operations have a reliable backup and recovery strategy if data is lost or corrupted.
 It is imperative to test the process rather than have it fail when needed.

 - Hire a cybersecurity professional familiar with your business.
 Such a person can determine areas of risk and protect against them.
 Many outsource these professionals rather than offering full-time employment.

-- Ensure that you have a security software suite to block viruses, malware and other threats.
+- Ensure you have a security software suite to block viruses, malware, and other threats.

 - Ensure that all software has the latest updates and security patches.